openhealthcare/opal/README.md

 Demo
 ======
-A demo is here http://ohc-opal.herokuapp.com
+A screencast and demo are here http://opal.openhealthcare.org.uk